 For the last three years, Dr. Ann Helmus has traveled quarterly to Asia and is happy to provide consultation to families there.

 NESCA has now welcomed clients from 20+ countries, and our clinicians have performed evaluations on-site in several.
 For international clients and others who have traveled great distances, we can provide the following special services, as appropriate:

 - Assistance with local accommodations and transportation

 - Evaluations completed quickly—often in a single day or two—by clinical teams, for qualified clients with limited time

 Transition Assessment, Consultation and Planning

-Transition is the process, initiated at an early age and extending through high school and beyond, by which an adolescent or young adult develops the necessary skills to function independently in post-secondary school, the workplace, the community, and at home.
+Transition is the process, initiated at an early age and extending through high school and beyond, by which an adolescent or young adult develops the necessary skills to function independently in postsecondary school, the workplace, community and at home.
 NESCA offers an array of transition services including:

 - Assessment (including testing, functional evaluations and observations)